Irish Advisory Board

 Feargal O'Rourke

-Feargal O’Rourke is the Managing Partner (CEO) of PwC Ireland since 1 July 2015 and in early 2019 was reelected to a second 4 year term to 30 June 2023.
-He is also a member of the PwC EMEA Leadership Team.
+Feargal O’Rourke is Chair of IDA Ireland and was the former Managing Partner (CEO) of PwC Ireland from July 2015 to late Summer 2023.
+He was also a member of the PwC EMEA Leadership Team.
 Prior to this he was the Head of PwC Ireland’s Tax and Legal Services practice and played a major role in the Irish and Global Tax policy debate during that time.
-Admitted as a Partner in 1996, he works primarily in the Foreign Direct Investment sector of PwC advising US companies, primarily from the West Coast, on their operations in Ireland and Europe.
+Admitted as a Partner in 1996, he worked primarily in the Foreign Direct Investment sector of PwC advising US companies, primarily from the West Coast, on their operations in Ireland and Europe.

 He has been appointed by a number of Irish Governments to various roles.
 He served for 7 years on the board of Forfás, the Irish State body responsible for the development of Industrial policy and the development of science and technology in Ireland.
 In 2004 he was appointed as one of Ireland’s “independent persons of standing” under the terms of the EU Double Taxation Arbitration Convention.
 Feargal was appointed by the Government in February 2008 as the only Big 4 representative to the 18 person Commission on Taxation.
 The Commission was asked to review and report back on the structure, efficiency and appropriateness of the Irish tax system and many of the recommendations proposed by the Commission have now been implemented.